Linda Hendrickson

 Carol James, Sashweaver: Fingerweaving and sprang.

-Karen Madigan -- The Curious Weaver
+Karen Madigan Weave Textiles & Design and The Curious Weaver

 Janis Saunders Tablet weaving, ply-splitting, kumihimo